mbiss10/hw1-regular-expressions/README.md

 5. *Optional but recommended:* We provide a tutorial on regular expressions in Python in `regular_expressions_tutorial.ipynb`.
 From the Jupyter notebook file explorer window that opens, click on the `regular_expressions_tutorial.ipynb` file to open it and browse.

-6. When you are ready to start the assignement click on `hw1.ipynb` from the Jupyter notebook file explore window that opens.
+6. When you are ready to start the assignment click on `hw1.ipynb` from the Jupyter notebook file explore window that opens.
 Edit the notebook and craft your solutions to the assignment.

 # Submitting your work